kuanmin/projects/README.md

    - In this project, we discuss the implementation of a **Latent Semantic Indexing**-based information retrieval model, and evaluates its performance against the **Vector Space Model** on a collection with 18,828 documents.

  - [Data Infrastructure](https://github.com/kuanmin/projects/blob/master/Data%20Infrastructure/data_pipeline.png) (`SQL` / *PostgreSQL*) <br />
    - While working in the data team of Risk Management department, we deal with financial products and the transactions.
 Our work is to maintain and improve the data infrastructure of the settlement process.
-This involves **data pipeline**, **data checking**, **data modeling**, and **data warehouse**.
+This involves **data pipeline**, **data checks**, **data modeling**, and **data warehouse**.
 Here are the examples of data pipeline and data model from our work.
 <p align="center">
   <img width="80%" height="80%" src="https://github.com/kuanmin/projects/blob/master/Data%20Infrastructure/data_pipeline.png">
 </p>